janztec/empc-arpi-linux/README.md

 for more information on how to compile this repository visit https://github.com/raspberrypi/linux/blob/rpi-3.18.y/README

-Before compiling this kernel sources, make sure that the following entries are configured as *modules* in "menuconfig":
+Before compiling this kernel sources, make sure that "bcm2709_defconfig" configuration is loaded and the following entries are configured as *modules* in "menuconfig":
-* (M) Microchip MCP251x SPI CAN controllers
-* (M) BCM2798 SPI controller driver (SPI0)
-* (M) User mode SPI driver support
 * (M) SC16IS7xx serial support
-* (M) Dallas/Maxim DS1307/37/38/39/40, ST M41T00, EPSON RX-8025